openhab/openhab-addons/bundles/org.openhab.binding.denonmarantz/README.md

 This binding can discover Denon and Marantz receivers using mDNS.
 The serial number (which is the MAC address of the network interface) is used as unique identifier.

 It tries to detect the number of zones (when the AVR responds to HTTP).
 It defaults to 2 zones.

-## Binding Configuration

-The AVR should be auto-discovered correctly.
-In case it does not work you can add the AVR manually.
-There are no configuration files for this binding.

 ## Thing Configuration